RACIAL DISCRIMINATION AT WORK - RACE CLAIMS

 Indirect race discrimination refers to a situation in which an employment guideline that appears non-discriminatory on the surface may hinder an individual of a particular race from getting or keeping a certain position.
 For example, a requirement that all employees maintain short hair may adversely affect Sikhs, who, as a result of religious conviction, wear long hair beneath their turbans.
 These guidelines are sometimes enacted for the sole purpose of excluding certain races from applying for the position.

-Race Relations Act
+Race Relations Legislation

 The legislation applicable to racial discrimination at work covers all areas pertaining to employment situations, including :-